-This article compares both tools by their strengths, pricing, and workflow — so you can decide which one to use (or whether to use both).
+This article compares both tools by features, pricing, and workflow so you can decide which one fits your development style.

 Let's start with what they have in common: both are AI coding agents that can autonomously create files, edit code, run commands, and fix bugs.
-In that sense, they're in the same category.
+In that sense, they compete directly.

 | Claude Code | Cursor | |